mirage/mirage-www/tmpl/wiki/xen-on-cubieboard2.md

 They are based on the [Xen ARM with Virtualization Extensions/Allwinner](http://wiki.xen.org/wiki/Xen_ARM_with_Virtualization_Extensions/Allwinner) documentation, but try to collect everything into one place.
 I'm trying to document the exact steps I took (with the wrong turns removed); some changes will be needed for other systems.

+It covers:

+* Installing U-Boot, Xen and a Linux Dom0
+* Running a Linux DomU
+* Running a FreeBSD DomU
+* Running a Mini-OS DomU

 ## Glossary

 [ARMv7](http://en.wikipedia.org/wiki/ARM_architecture)